dbarkowsky/RecipeVault/content/index.md

 ---
-title: Welcome to Quartz
+title: Recipe Vault
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+Welcome to the recipe vault.

+This Obsidian and Quartz webpage holds recipes that we don't want to lose.

+It was created because we found our favourite recipes on other sites disappeared over time as the sites eventually shut down or the recipes were just removed.